 - 14 The Truth About Tulum

 Mexico is an amazing country with astounding culture, food, music, beautiful beaches, and wonderful people.
 But for some reason, I wasn’t that excited about visiting.
 Maybe Cabo’s all inclusive scene just didn’t enthrall me years ago so I was a bit turned off from travel in Mexico.
 But I kept hearing about Tulum, and decided to give it a whirl.
 I didn’t research a Tulum itinerary ahead of time, so I felt rather unprepared, but made it work.
 Hence why I wrote this Tulum travel guide to help other travelers prepare ahead.
+This Tulum, Mexico itinerary is geared towards 5 days in Tulum.

 Tulum can be divided up into Tulum town (pueblo) and Tulum beach (playa).
 Tulum beach is the stretch of businesses and hotels along the beach with one main road running down the entire length.
 It is full of luxury beach hotels and restaurants all with stunningly creative vibes.
 Tulum town is off the beach, more budget friendly, with more local authenticity.